Return of prodigal: BJP s VP Mukul Roy back in TMC-fold | Politics

 Speculation had been rife for some time on a possible home coming by Mukul Roy who had crossed over to BJP in 2017 after being charged in the Narada tape sting, ever since Banerjees nephew Abhishek visited his wife at a city hospital earlier this month.

-Prime Minister Narendra Modi had promptly after Abhisheks visit, rung up to enquire about Roys wifes health, seen by political observers as an attempt to retain him within the BJP-fold.
+Prime Minister Narendra Modi had after Abhisheks visit, rung up to enquire about Roys wifes health.
+A move seen by political observers as an attempt to retain Roy within the BJP-fold.

+Though Roy had at that time denied any desire to leave the saffron camp, he skipped a meeting of the BPs Bengal unit to discuss post-poll violence allegedly by TMC supporters.

 Interestingly, at Fridays re-joining ceremony, both Banerjee and Roy claimed that they never had any differences.

-However, Banerjee clarified that TMC politicians and workers who left to join the BJP just ahead of the April-May assembly elections will not be taken back.

 Roy, once the second-in-command of the TMC, was removed from the post of the party's national general secretary in February, 2015, sometime after the Narada sting was carried out by investigative journalists where many politicians were allegedly caught accepting wads of cash from a fictitious company.
+He was also targeted by the Enforcement Directorate in the Saradha chit fund scam probe.

-He joined the BJP in November, 2017.
+The veteran politician who started life as a Youth Congress activist and had been railway minister in the Manmohan Singh government, had joined the BJP in November, 2017.

+He won from the Krishnanagar North seat in the recently concluded assembly elections, but the distance between him and the BJP leadership was said to have widened in recent months after the Enforcement Directorate sent him fresh notices in Saradha case.

-The move to bring him back possibly started when Banerjee at an election rally in late March had termed his conduct as not so bad.
+The move to bring him back possibly started when Banerjee in an election rally in late March had termed his conduct as not so bad.

-This was in contrast to the chief ministers other election speeches, where she had branded turncoat TMC members such as Suvendu Adhikari as `Mir Jafars, after the infamous Bengal general who betrayed Bengal's Nawab Siraj ud Dowlah in the battle of Plassey against Lord Robert Clives army.
+This was in contrast to the chief ministers other election speeches, where she had branded turncoat TMC members such as Suvendu Adhikari as `Mir Jafars after the infamous general who betrayed Bengals Nawab Siraj-ud Dowlah in the battle of Plassey against Lord Robert Clives army.

 Several former TMC MLAs including Dipendu Biswas and Sonali Guha have in recent past sent letters regretting their decision to join the BJP and sought to return back to the partys fold.
 Guha, who at one time was considered close to Banerjee, made an impassioned plea on camera seeking the chief ministers forgiveness.